In Mississauga we are fortunate to have access to many cavity preventing products.

 Using fluoride on our teeth can help strengthen them and protect from dental decay.
 This is why most local water supplies have added fluoride.

-Treatment for dental fluorosis first begins by assessing your current fluoride intake to ensure you are currently not ingesting to much fluoride. [trx_highlight type=”1″]Dr. Hawryluk[/trx_highlight] will enter into a discussion with you come up with solutions to limit your fluoride intake.
+Treatment for dental fluorosis first begins by assessing your current fluoride intake to ensure you are currently not ingesting too much fluoride.
+Then, Dr. Hawryluk will discuss with you to come up with solutions to limit your fluoride intake.

 Bonding can be an effective way to cover discolored areas.

-To learn more about dental bonding please visit us here:
+To learn more about dental bonding, please visit us here:

-To learn more about dental veneers please visit us here:
+To learn more about dental veneers, please visit us here:

-MI Paste, a calcium phosphate product, is sometimes combined with methods like microabrasion to minimize tooth discoloration.
+MI Paste, a calcium phosphate product, is sometimes combined with methods like micro abrasion to minimize tooth discoloration.

-To learn more about MI paste please visit us here:
+To learn more about MI paste, please visit us here:

-To learn more about tooth whitening please visit us here:
+To learn more about tooth whitening, please visit us here: